Table of Contents[Hide][Show]

 There is an area for younger kids, but the many interactive exhibits and IMAX movies are probably best suited for aged 5 and up.
 Exhibits and movies do change so you will want to check before you visit.

-Our first stop was the IMAX film, which was fun and educational.
+Make the IMAX film your first stop.
+It is fun and educational.
 We learned how astronauts live in space, how the planet is changing and more.
 One of our other favorite exhibits was the Space Odyssey.
-With many interactive components and an attentive staff managing some of these we spent most of our time here.
+With many interactive planetarium components and an attentive staff managing some of these, we spent most of our time here.
 We also really liked Expedition Health.
-We were able to do hands-on experiments in the lab, and learn more about our own bodies and health.
-I could see our family returning to the Denver Museum of Nature & Science again and again.
+We were able to do hands-on experiments in the lab and learn more about our own bodies and health.
+I could see our family returning to the Denver Museum of Nature and Science again and again.